 Opticland contains photographs of men and various vision-augmenting devices (a drone, a headlight, binoculars), all of which I documented with my camera.

 I am passionate about the act of seeing and the camera fulfills this, capturing visual moments which I desire.
-But seeing through a lens, i.e. a photograph, provides not only passion or visual information; rather, it gives control.
+But seeing through a lens, i.e. a photograph, provides not only passion or visual information; rather, it gives a sense of control.
 A moment of time frozen in a photograph creates a particular perspective on the past and declares, "It was so, and not otherwise.”

-Unlike active seeing, "visibility" is unavoidable (I am visible even when my eyes are shut) and necessarily includes vulnerability.
+Unlike active seeing, "visibility" is unavoidable (I am visible even when my eyes are shut) and includes vulnerability.
 When someone’s stare is directed at me, I lose control of my reflected image.
 The breadth of my existence is limited to an image, a picture.

 The project was exhibited at the Bezalel Academy of Arts and Design, Jerasalem